 You can see the way I am bringing in light and shadow along the edges to give it a more beveled look.

-Moving back onto the eye section, I do the same as earlier by selecting the layer.
+Moving back to the eye section, I do the same as earlier by selecting the layer.

 I paint in some tones and edges to give them some more depth.